sathishp5/peer5-docs/docs/faq.md

 Need extra help? <a href="javascript:Intercom('show')">Chat with us</a> or [send us an email](mailto:info@peer5.com)

 ## Is it possible to stream video from one peer to another without using a server?
-no. In order to use peer5, a proper HLS/DASH stream is needed - we recommend using wowza, red5 etc..
+no. In order to use peer5, a proper HLS/DASH stream is needed - we recommend using [nimble](https://wmspanel.com/nimble)
 as server software

 ---